netwerk-digitaal-erfgoed/adlibLOD/README.md

 # adlibLOD
 In this repository we develop XSLT stylesheets for converting basic AdlibXML into Linked Open Data.
 For your own use it might necessary to adjust the stylesheet to your own specific usages of Adlib fields and XML-elements.

+## Home-brewed harvesting-tool in Python3
+To get testdata - see directory "adlibHarvester".

 ## XSLT conversion
-We will test our product with four XSLT-conversion tools.
+We will test our product with three XSLT-conversion tools.

 ### Saxon
 Install saxon